JorgeCastilloPrz/jorgecastilloprz.github.io/about/index.md

 > I insist in good practices and pragmatic reasoning.

-### My Resume
+### My resume

 I've coded Android apps for ~8 years until today.
-If you are interested on hiring me, [here is my resume 📜](https://drive.google.com/file/d/1lP9-WnJIUdAi3XIsG8tjlb241A6vXgDS/view?usp=sharing).
+If you are interested on hiring me, [here you have my resume](https://drive.google.com/file/d/1lP9-WnJIUdAi3XIsG8tjlb241A6vXgDS/view?usp=sharing).

 **Contact**